Pre-action protocol for resolution of package travel claims

 (5) if proceedings were started the small claims track would not be the normal track for that claim.

 4.2 This Protocol ceases to apply to a claim where, at any stage, the claimant notifies the defendant the claim has been revalued at more than the upper limit.
-However, the spirit, if not the letter of this Protocol should still be followed for claims which could potentially be allocated to the multi-track (or small claims track).
+However, the spirit, if not the letter of this Protocol should still be followed for claims which could potentially be allocated to the multi-track or the intermediate track (or small claims track).

 4.3 This Protocol does not apply to a claim—